clesleycode/natural-language-processing/README.md

 Turns out it works decently well!

 But it could be better!
+I think we can agree that the data is kind of messy - there are typos, abbreviations, grammatical errors of all sorts...
+So how do we handle that?
+Can we handle that?

 ## 3.0 Regular Expressions